COVID-19: Who Is Most Vulnerable to Severe Illness?March 19, 2020 - Katie McCallum

 As you age, your immune system weakens, making it much harder for you to fight infections.
 This is what makes the elderly more vulnerable to experiencing serious complications of COVID-19, including pneumonia and even death.

 But which chronic health conditions put a person at higher risk, and what extra steps should someone who's at high risk of developing COVID-19 take?

-Chronic conditions that may make you more vulnerable to severe illness
+Which health conditions make someone more vulnerable to COVID-19?

-The chronic health conditions that put a person at highest risk for developing severe illness from COVID-19 include:
+The health conditions that put a person at higher risk for developing severe illness from COVID-19 include:

 - Chronic kidney disease